aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

                     # Source IP address of tunnel packets.
 Applied only when destination is defined.
                     source: <str>

+                    # Strip GRE encapsulation header for sepecific destination without protocol.
+                    strip: <bool>
                     protocols:

                         # Protocol type in GRE header.
                         # Protocol range: 0x0000-0xFFFF.
                       - protocol: <str; required; unique>

+                        # This is a required key to strip GRE encapsulation header for specific destination with protocols.
+                        strip: <bool>

                         # Feature header length in bytes.
                         # This setting does not reflect in the EOS running-config for protocol 0x0000.